High-density lipoprotein: Epidemiology

 Men tend to have noticeably lower HDL concentrations, with smaller size and lower cholesterol content, than women.
 Men also have a greater incidence of atherosclerotic heart disease.
 Studies confirm the fact that HDL has a buffering role in balancing the effects of the hypercoagulable state in type 2 diabetics and decreases the high risk of cardiovascular complications in these patients.
 Also, the results obtained in this study revealed that there was a significant negative correlation between HDL and activated partial thromboplastin time (APTT).

 Epidemiological studies have shown that high concentrations of HDL (over 60 mg/dL) have protective value against cardiovascular diseases such as ischemic stroke and myocardial infarction.
 Low concentrations of HDL (below 40 mg/dL for men, below 50 mg/dL for women) increase the risk for atherosclerotic diseases.

 Data from the landmark Framingham Heart Study showed that, for a given level of LDL, the risk of heart disease increases 10-fold as the HDL varies from high to low.
 On the converse, however, for a fixed level of HDL, the risk increases 3-fold as LDL varies from low to high.

 Even people with very low LDL levels achieved by statin treatment are exposed to increased risk if their HDL levels are not high enough.

-Very high HDL-C levels (≥80 mg/dL in men, ≥100 mg/dL in women) appears to be detrimental to cardiovascular outcomes.
+Very high HDL-C levels (≥80 mg/dL in men, ≥100 mg/dL in women) appear to be detrimental to cardiovascular outcomes.
 Several genetic conditions cause abnormally low or high HDL-C levels, often without the expected change in cardiovascular disease rates.
 In fact, when many known correlates of CVD risks are controlled for, HDL-C does not have any correlation with cardiovascular event risks.
 In this way, HDL-C only seems to serve as an imperfect, but easy-to-measure, proxy for a healthy lifestyle.
 What does correlate well with CVD risks even when these factors are controlled for is a direct measure of the capability for reverse cholesterol transport in a person's blood serum, the cholesterol efflux capacity (CEC).